IkumiMine/project-querycrew/README.md

 5)  Add, Delete, Update User Appointments (Tier 2) - Braydon

-6) Admin will see the appointments in the today and weekly calendar, admin can reply inquiries.
+6) Admin interface; Admin will see the appointments in the today and weekly calendar, admin can reply inquiries.
 (Tier 2) - Ikumi

 Tier 3